-Complete an Application Form: Complete and submit the application form to the school prior to registration.
+1) Complete an Application Form: Complete and submit the application form to the school prior to registration.
 All forms may be obtained by requesting them from the applicable PAUL MITCHELL THE SCHOOL campus.

 - 2) Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received.
 Please submit the fee, payable to the school that you will be attending: PAUL MITCHELL THE SCHOOL DALLAS, PAUL MITHCELL THE SCHOOL ARLINGTON or PAUL MITCHELL THE SCHOOL SAN ANTONIO, in the form of cash, check, money order, or credit card.
-This is a non-refundable fee and is not included in the cost of tuition. - 3) Submit Two (2) Photos: The photos must be 2x2 inches and should be a recent head and shoulder shot of the applicant. - 4) Entrance Essay: The essay should include the applicant's accomplishments and career goals. - 5) Personal Interview: Applicant must complete a personal interview with the Admission's Team prior to registration. - 6) Provide Verification Documents: Copies of your high school diploma, high school transcripts, home schooled documentation or GED and driver's license, state issued identification card or birth certificate are required. - All foreign high school transcripts must be translated and evaluated for U.S. equivalency by an agency officially recognized to perform educational translation services, prior to being submitted to PAUL MITCHELL THE SCHOOL for verification.
-It is the student's responsibility to have the foreign diploma or transcript translated and evaluated as part of the admissions process. - Home-schooled documentation consists of the applicant's High School Transcripts and a written statement from the parent that provided the Home Schooling. - 7) TDLR Permit: submit \$25.00 Cash, Money Order or Credit Card for a TDLR permit.
+This is a non-refundable fee and is not included in the cost of tuition. - 3) Submit Two (2) Photos: The photos must be 2x2 inches and should be a recent head and shoulder shot of the applicant. - 4) Entrance Essay: The essay should include the applicant's accomplishments and career goals. - 5) Personal Interview: Applicant must complete a personal interview with the Admission's Team prior to registration. - 6) Provide Verification Documents: Copies of your high school diploma or high school transcripts or home-schooled documentation or GED; driver's license or state issued identification card or birth certificate are required. - All foreign high school transcripts must be translated and evaluated for U.S. equivalency by an agency officially recognized to perform educational translation services, prior to being submitted to PAUL MITCHELL THE SCHOOL for verification.
+It is the student's responsibility to have the foreign diploma or transcript translated and evaluated as part of the admissions process. - Home-schooled documentation consists of the applicant's High School Transcripts and a written statement from the parent that provided the Home Schooling.
+High school education in a home school setting must be approved under state law. - 7) TDLR Permit: submit \$25.00 Cash, Money Order or Credit Card for a TDLR permit.
 (Not required for transfer students)